 Best Practices

-Dual screening (or independent double screening) means two reviewers screen the same set of papers independently, without seeing each other's decisions.
+Double screening, also called dual screening or independent screening, means two reviewers assess the same set of records independently, without seeing each other's decisions.
 Their decisions are compared afterwards, and disagreements are resolved through discussion or a third reviewer.

 Reviewer A